kessler/simple-xml-parser/README.md

 simple xml parser
 =================

 More of an extractor than a parser.
 This library should only be used on small xml data, that is expected to be mostly well formed.
 It should be very fast for this niche.
-Please note that data is extracted only once (no arrays and such) and in the order it was declared
+Please note that element data is extracted from the first element the parser encounters and in the order it was declared.

 ### Usage